University of Florida Homepage

 Application Information

-Applications are accepted on a rolling basis until positions are filled—some positions fill quickly.
-Applying earlier increases your chances of securing an internship/research position.
-To apply, complete the application form here: https://ufl.qualtrics.com/jfe/form/SV_0pSUvgLvYPCKCIS
+Applications are accepted on a rolling basis until positions are filled—some fill quickly.
+Responding earlier increases your chances of securing an internship/research position.

 Projects are listed alphabetically below.
 To find opportunities that match your goals, scan the titles, descriptions, and internship tasks—look for themes like education, community outreach, data analysis, public health, STEM, environmental issues, or youth development.

-2. Artificial Intelligence-Based Smart Home Technology Recommendation System
+2. Artificial Intelligence-Based Smart Home Technology Recommendation Research

 5. Bringing Awareness to the Shakespeare Animal Fund of Alachua County